-The Commission would like young people to help define this vision.
+The Commission asked young people around the world to help define their vision.

-The Education Youth Video Challenge invites young people ages 13-30 to create a video of 30 seconds or less answering one or both of these questions:
+The Education Youth Video Challenge invited young people ages 13-30 to create a video of 30 seconds or less that answers one or both of these questions:

 How can education best prepare you for your future?

 What would your ideal school of the future look like?

 June 30, 2016 (11:59 pm EST, New York City time)

 Young people from around the world ages 13-30*

 *Participants under the age of 18 will need to submit a release form signed by a parent/legal guardian; details available on the competition link